andijakl/ndef-nfc/README.md

 NDEF Library for Proximity APIs / NFC https://github.com/mopius/ndef-nfc

-Easily parse and create NDEF records with C# and the Windows Proximity APIs (NFC).
+Easily parse and create NDEF records, for use with NFC / Proximity APIs.
+Library available for C# and JavaScript.

-# Background - NFC and NDEF
+## Background - NFC and NDEF

 NFC tags as well as the content sent in device-to-device communication when tapping two phones is based on certain standards by the NFC Forum (called NDEF – NFC Data Exchange format).
 Luckily, these standards were well received and nearly all manufacturers are part of the standardization body.
 This ensures that public NFC tags can actually be read by all mobile phones today.